ternandsparrow/inaturalistjs/README.md

 If you happen to be running the iNaturalist Rails codebase, CSRF tokens can be used for authenticating requests made from the browser.
-If a CSRF token is available, all requests will be made to the same origin from which the call was made. iNaturalistJS will look for the following meta tags
+If a CSRF token is available, all requests will be made to the same origin from which the call was made. iNaturalistJS will look for the following meta tags:

 ```html
 <meta name="csrf-param" content="... param ...">